Python Types Intro¶

 def get_items(item_a: str, item_b: int, item_c: float, item_d: bool, item_e: bytes):

-return item_a, item_b, item_c, item_d, item_d, item_e
+return item_a, item_b, item_c, item_d, item_e

 List¶

-For example, let's define a variable to be a list
+For example, let's define a variable to be a list of str.

-As the type, put list
+As the type, put list.

 As the list is a type that contains some internal types, you put them in square brackets: